 The Centre for Applied Legal Research (CALR) is an independent research institute that empowers people, organizations and governments with sound and evidence-based legal and policy solutions and services that enhance development.
 CALR seeks to ensure that the law is utilized to respond to everyday societal challenges.

-Although the Centre’s work has been mainly in Zimbabwe; it has gained significant experience in the southern, eastern and North African sub-regions.
-Since its humble beginnings in 2010, CALR has worked with a variety of governments, developmental partners and civil society organizations, in diverse sectors including: public health; water and sanitation; agriculture; forestry; electoral systems; and media.
-In addition to that, CALR has also worked with private entities offering legal advice on regulatory compliance issues.
+Although CALR’s work has been mainly in Zimbabwe; it has gained significant experience in the southern, eastern and northern Africa sub-regions.
+Since its humble beginnings in 2010, CALR has worked with a variety of governments, developmental partners and civil society organizations in diverse sectors including: constitutionalism and rule of law; access to justice; promotion of human rights; public health; water and sanitation; agriculture; forestry; local government; electoral systems; and information and media.